A Comprehensive Guide to Dental Crowns

 Natural teeth look, work, and feel much better than artificial ones.
 Partial dental crowns provide patients with the ability to salvage and retain as much of their natural teeth as possible while still providing reinforcement where it matters.

 Full dental crowns require the removal of a significant amount of dental material to accommodate a full crown.
-There are many situations in which a full crown merely is unwarranted.
-For example, a filling that has failed can be more economically and expeditiously solved with a partial crown inlay.
-Likewise, a minor fracture, chip, or the loss of a dental cusp can be addressed with the use of a partial crown onlay.
+However, there are many situations in which a full crown merely is unwarranted.
+For example, a failed filling can be more economically and expeditiously solved with a partial crown inlay.
+Likewise, you can address a minor fracture, chip, or the loss of a dental cusp using a partial crown onlay.

-More extensive tooth damage can often be sufficiently repaired with the use of more extensive crowns such as a ¾ crown.
+You can sufficiently repair more extensive tooth damage with more extensive crowns such as a ¾ crown.

 To determine if partial crowns are right for you, it is essential to ask yourself and your dentist the following questions: